TienNguyenDinh/amazon-tool/README.md

 1. Check the troubleshooting section above
 2. Ensure all dependencies are correctly installed
-3. Verify your Node.js version is 16 or higher
+3. Verify your Node.js version is 18 or higher
-4. Check the console for detailed error messages
+4. Check the console/logs for detailed error messages

 ## Contributing